kiedtl/chmap/README.md

 ### Status

-A few bugs remain to be fixed, but the tool is about 70% complete at this point.
+Quite a few bugs remain to be fixed, but the tool is about 70% complete at this point.
 Check [`man/TODO.md`](man/TODO.md) to see whats planned for later releases.